elkarbackup/elkarbackup-docs/docs/clients-jobs.md

 * **Client**: A client is a host that contains the data we want to save.
 It could be any machine that supports ssh or rsync automated connectivity.
 In this manual we'll focus on GNU/Linux and Windows clients.

 * **Job**: Each root folder we want to save from each client.
-Each job has it's own configuration with it's own frequency, retention policy and backup location.
+Each job has its own configuration with its own frequency, retention policy and backup location.
 A client could have (and usually it has) more than one job.

 ## Connecting to the clients